lorine93s/Veenox---Perpetual-trading-platfom/README.md

 ---

 <div align="center">
-  Made with ❤️ by the VeenoX Team
+  Made with ❤️ by the VeenoX Team(@lorine93s and others)
 </div>